ISA-tools/OntoMaton/README.md

 <br/>

 ### Read the Publication...
-Access the Open Access Bioinformatics article on OntoMaton [here](http://bioinformatics.oxfordjournals.org/content/29/4/525.full)
+Access the Open Access <a href="http://bioinformatics.oxfordjournals.org">Bioinformatics</a> article on OntoMaton [here](http://bioinformatics.oxfordjournals.org/content/29/4/525.full)

-Eamonn Maguire, Alejandra González-Beltrán, Patricia L. Whetzel, Susanna-Assunta Sansone, and Philippe Rocca-Serra
+<i>Eamonn Maguire, Alejandra González-Beltrán, Patricia L. Whetzel, Susanna-Assunta Sansone, and Philippe Rocca-Serra
 OntoMaton: a Bioportal powered ontology widget for Google Spreadsheets
-Bioinformatics 2013 29: 525-527.
+Bioinformatics 2013 29: 525-527. </i>

 Please, note that at the time of the publication, OntoMaton was powered by the <a href="http://bioportal.bioontology.org/">NCBO BioPortal</a> web services and has since been extended to support ontology searches over <a href="http://lov.okfn.org/">Linked Open Vocabularies</a> and the <a href="http://ebi.ac.uk/ols/">EBI Ontology Lookup Service</a> too.